-Global climate change’s consequences are compelling us all to act.
-By 2030, climatic change is expected to kill more often than 250,00 people each year.
-Given if we remain on our current environmentally damaging course.
+By 2030, climatic change is expected to kill more often than 250,00 people each year, given that we remain on our current environmentally damaging course.
 Taking actions to prevent environmental harm across a range of industries will not be accomplished in a vacuum; it will involve global collaboration and, frequently, the development of localized solutions that work irrespective of massive infrastructure.
-When it relates to developing the technology necessary to make sure that this planet can sustain life for future generations, environmental engineers’ knowledge, abilities, and insights will be vital.

-California is an excellent example of a state that has made significant attempts to decrease wastage of water, and laws like the Clean Air Act.
-This resulted in a 70 percent reduction in certain concerns like acid rain.
-This is the result of environmental engineering and engineers who have dedicated their lives to helping the environment.
+California is an excellent example of a state that has made significant attempts to decrease water wastage and laws like the Clean Air Act, which resulted in a 70 percent reduction in certain concerns like acid rain.
+Again, this results from environmental engineering and engineers who have dedicated their lives to helping the environment.

 What Does Environmental Engineers Do?

 Environmental engineers provide us with excellent recommendations!
-Consider the construction of a building.
-We need to dig the earth, clear the trees, and lay the cement.
-Environmental science informs us of the potential environmental impact of this type of project.
+For example, consider the construction of a building.
+We must dig the earth, clear the trees, and lay the cement.
+Environmental science informs us of the potential ecological impact of this type of project.

 Environmental engineers create!
 They create technologies that assist us in quantifying things that are detrimental to the environment, such as automobile emissions.
-Environmental engineers occasionally collaborate with large corporations to help them to overcome their level of air pollution.
+Environmental engineers occasionally collaborate with large corporations to help them overcome their air pollution levels.

 Environmental engineers find solutions!
 They develop more efficient methods of recycling paper, plastics, and glass.
-Additionally, an Environmental Engineer could assist in developing methods for treating water that has been contaminated by germs and chemicals that are potentially damaging to our health and the environment.
+Additionally, an Environmental Engineer could assist in developing strategies for treating water contaminated by germs and chemicals potentially damaging our health and the environment.

 The Findings of Environmental Science:

-We’re talking about hybrid-electric vehicles which combine gasoline engines and electric motors to achieve higher fuel efficiency than conventional cars.
-The Toyota Prius was the first commercially accessible hybrid vehicle, debuting in Japan in 1997.
+We’re talking about hybrid-electric vehicles, which combine gasoline engines and electric motors to achieve higher fuel efficiency than conventional cars.
+The Toyota Prius was the first commercially accessible hybrid vehicle in Japan in 1997.

-While they require gasoline to operate, the electric motor results in increased fuel usage by letting the gasoline engine close down while idle via automatic start/stop.
+While they require gasoline to operate, the electric motor increases fuel usage by letting the engine close down while idle via automatic start/stop.
 Additionally, it delivers additional power during acceleration or ascent via electric motor drive/assist, allowing for the placement of a smaller, more economical gas engine.
 Certain hybrid vehicles employ regenerative braking.
-Among the more costly hybrids can also run purely on electricity for a few kilometers, whilst others close down if they run out of gas.
+Among the more costly hybrids can also run purely on electricity for a few kilometers, while others close down if they run out of gas.
 Depending on the model and type, hybrid-electric vehicles can achieve significantly better fuel efficiency than conventional vehicles of comparable size.

 2. Germicidal Ultraviolet Irradiation

-With help of environmental engineering, UVGI has been integrated into ventilation ducts, heating, cooling, and air disinfection systems.
+With the help of environmental engineering, UVGI has been integrated into ventilation ducts, heating, cooling, and air disinfection systems.
 Additionally, it has been used on whole rooms, ideally while they are vacant or while everyone is wearing protective gear.
 In conjunction with vertical airflow mechanisms, some systems generate UV light in relatively close areas to cleanse the air over people’s heads.
-UVGI can be used in conjunction with high-efficiency particulate air (HEPA) filters or other methods of filtration to remove impurities that UV cannot kill.
+UVGI can be used with high-efficiency particulate air (HEPA) filters or other filtration methods to remove impurities that UV cannot kill.

 3) Energy Production from Kites at a High Altitude

 When so many of us consider utilizing the wind’s energy to generate electricity, we likely believe in windmills.
-Very few people consider kites.
 However, Makani Power, an initiative from the San Francisco area that started in 2006, has been developing kite-type wind turbines hooked to tethers to create wind electricity altitudes, where winds are stronger and more consistent than at the ground surface.
 Makani, interestingly, is Hawaiian for wind.

-The tethers, which can extend up to 609.6 meters (2,000 feet) over the ground, serve both as a suspension mechanism and a means of returning energy to the base.
-The kites are about 100 feet in length and are composed of carbon fiber.
+The ropes, which can extend up to 609.6 meters (2,000 feet) over the ground, serve as a suspension mechanism and a means of returning energy to the base.
+The kites are about 100 feet long and are composed of carbon fiber.
 Instead of hovering, they fly in circles.
 Additionally, they are lightweight enough to remain aloft in winds less than 15 miles an hour (MPH).
 According to reports, the turbines can produce twice as much energy, and if not more, at least at a cost that is half that of existing road-level wind turbines.
-Costs are comparable to burning coal and take up less land than some other forms of energy generation.
+Prices are comparable to burning coal and take up less land than other forms of energy generation.

 The kites, which will not be commercially available for several years, are more prone to be employed along coastlines or in the seas tied to buoys.
-Makani Power has accepted payments from Google and the Research and Technology Initiatives Activity for the Department of Energy (ARPA-E), as well as the company, which is expected to be purchased by Google X, the laboratory that is working on projects such as self-driving automobiles and Google Glass.
+Makani Power has accepted payments from Google and the Research and Technology Initiatives Activity for the Department of Energy (ARPA-E), as well as the company, which is expected to be purchased by Google X. This laboratory is working on projects such as self-driving automobiles and Google Glass.

 Environmental Engineering conclusion